 If you're setting up a new site with us, take a look at a slider on one of your favorite sites, and download the image.
 Then compare that to a photo you want to use.
 Are they the same ratio?
 If not, the photo might not be usable.
 If you already have slides or headers in your site, download one of them and use that as a guide.

 If you are still confused, check out the two photos below.
 Both are great pictures of a buck, but when they are edited down to the correct size (1920x700) you can see both the rack and the body are cut off.
 The box image on the left is the proper ratio for a slide or header.
 The image on the right shows how much of the image can be used as a slide using the same ratio.
 See the problem here?
 This is why vertical photos, even square photos or zoomed in horizontal photos don't make good slides.
 Everything gets cut off.
 You lose the antlers, the body, or the person's head, etc.

-If you need help cropping photos for your website, we're happy to help, but please keep in mind what size the images must be to be used.
+2. 3plains Option - If you need help cropping photos for your website, we're happy to help for our standard hourly fee, but please keep in mind what size the images must be to be used.
 If they're vertical, square, or less than 2000 pixels wide, they probably won't be usable.

 3. 3plains Alternative Options - If you don't have good landscape (horizontal) photography for your website, there are alternative options when it comes to slideshow photos.
 Our designer can take your smaller photos and create composition slides, or collages like the examples below.
 However, as this requires design time above and beyond the normal scope of a design package, it's an upgrade that requires additional cost, unless you've already bought a premium package.